ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 The server runs fine when manually executed, but fails when run in daemon mode (started by zmdc.pl)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+(This only covers daemon mode of the ES server.
+If you are facing issues related to hooks running
+in daemon model, please see :doc:`hooks_faq`)

 -  Make sure the file where you store tokens
    (``/var/lib/zmeventnotification/push/tokens.txt or whatever you have used``)
    is not RW Root only.
 It needs to be RW ``www-data`` for Ubuntu/Debian